Foursquare City Guide: Swarm

 In May 2014, the company launched Swarm, a companion app to Foursquare, that migrated the social networking and location-sharing aspects of the service into a separate application.
 Swarm acts as a lifelogging tool for the user to keep a record of the places they have been, featuring statistics on the places they have been, and a search capability to recall places they have visited.
 Swarm also lets the user share where they have been with their friends, and see where their friends have been.
 Check-ins are rewarded with points, in the form of virtual coins, and friends can challenge each other in a weekly leaderboard.
 Checking in to different categories of venue also unlocks virtual stickers.
 Though it is not necessary to use both apps, Swarm works together with Foursquare to improve a user's recommendations: a user's Swarm check-ins help Foursquare understand the kinds of places they like to go.

 Availability

-Foursquare is available for Android and iOS devices.
-Versions of Foursquare were previously available for Symbian OS, Series 40, MeeGo, WebOS, Maemo, Windows Phone, Bada, BlackBerry OS, PlayStation Vita, and Windows 8.
-Users may also use their mobile browsers to access Foursquare mobile, but feature phone users must search for venues manually instead of using GPS that most smartphone applications can use.
+Foursquare was available for Android and iOS devices.
+Versions of Foursquare were previously available also for Symbian OS, Series 40, MeeGo, WebOS, Maemo, Windows Phone, Bada, BlackBerry OS, PlayStation Vita, and Windows 8.
+Users could also use their mobile browsers to access Foursquare mobile, but feature phone users had to search for venues manually instead of using GPS like many smartphone applications.